JourneyPure Lexington

 JourneyPure Lexington - Lexington, KY

-Journeypure Lexington is an addiction and mental health treatment facility located at 1401 Nicholasville Road in the 40503 zip code in Lexington, KY.
+Journeypure Lexington is an addiction and mental health treatment center located at 1401 Nicholasville Road in the 40503 zip code in Lexington, KY.
 It is operated by a private for-profit organization.
-Journeypure Lexington provides suboxone prescription and administers naltrexone.
-Some of the treatment approaches used by Journeypure Lexington include 12 step rehabilitation, CBT and substance use counseling approach.
-Journeypure Lexington provides intensive outpatient treatment services, regular outpatient treatment and outpatient rehabilitation.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance use.
+Journeypure Lexington provides administers naltrexone and suboxone prescription.
+Some of the treatment approaches used by Journeypure Lexington include CBT, 12 step rehabilitation and counseling for substance abuse.
+Journeypure Lexington provides intensive outpatient treatment services, inpatient hospital drug/alcohol rehab and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides residential substance abuse treatment and inpatient treatment for co-occurring mental health and substance use disorders.

 Address: 1401 Nicholasville Road, Lexington, KY 40503